hatish2001/FlatUIColorsClone/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App] .
+This is a project is a clone of the https://flatuicolors.com/.
+This helped me learn React and all the fundamentals surrounding it.
 ## Available Scripts

 In the project directory, you can run: